She

 forever to ground.
 In fancy, she imagined

-flight over vast forests, their breakfast
+their flight over vast forests, their breakfast

 of golden cherries in the tips of yew.